halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

     * The options node also has a fallback pin, marked FB.
 The arrow from this pin is followed if no valid options to present to the player were found.

 * Entry points: The Main Entry Point exists by default, but the designer can add Secondary Entry Points.
-All entry points work the same, the mark the places where the dialog can be started from code or blueprints.
+All entry points work the same, they mark the places where the dialog can be started from code or blueprints.
 They cannot have input pins, they can only start a dialog.
 For Secondary Entry Points you should always set the ID, as it is used to identify the Entry Point from which the dialog can be started.

 * Goto.
 For this node you must specify the ID of the target node.
 That node is considered to be the next node to be executed after this node, just like if there was an arrow connecting the Goto node and the target node.